realnimish/polkadot-amm/tutorial.md

 ## Part 4.
 Constructor

-Our constructor takes `_fees` as a parameter which determines the percent of fees the user is charged when doing a swap operation.
+Our constructor takes `_fees` as a parameter that determines the percent of fees the user is charged when doing a swap operation.
 The value of `_fees` should be between 0 and 1000(exclusive).
 Then any swap operation will be charged **_fees/1000** percent of the amount deposited.

 ```rust
 /// Constructs a new AMM instance